-OBJECTIVE 3: Marine Waters and Shoreline Management - To preserve and protect marine shorelines and near shore areas as valuable natural resources and habitats, consistent with state and federal law.
+OBJECTIVE C: Marine Waters and Shoreline Management - To preserve and protect marine shorelines and near shore areas as valuable natural resources and habitats, consistent with state and federal law.

 - 1. The county should regulate uses and activities along the marine shoreline and within the waters of Puget Sound, consistent with the State Shoreline Management Act and the Clean Water Act, based on best available science and cumulative impact assessments of existing and planned future land and resource uses in upland watersheds. - 2.
 The county should identify and protect, consistent with best available science, important, sensitive marine habitats, such as juvenile salmon migration corridors, kelp and eelgrass beds, shellfish beds, and herring and smelt spawning areas. - 3.
-The county should protect special shoreline features, such as dry accretion beaches, and undeveloped bays and lagoons. - 4.
+The county should protect special shoreline features of historic, archaeological, cultural, scientific and educational value or significance through coordination and consultation with the appropriate local, state and federal authorities, affected Indian tribes, and property owners. - 4.
 The county should provide information to property owners regarding various protection options for their marine shoreline consistent with the State Shoreline Management Act.
 Encourage the use of "bioengineered" shoreline stabilization as an alternative to bulkheading or other forms of shoreline armoring where necessary to protect existing structures from erosion.